researchsoft/website/content/guidelines/20-content.md

     surveys in 2016, 2017 and 2018 to learn more about RSEs and their work conditions.

 -   [UK Research Software Survey](https://www.software.ac.uk/blog/2014-12-04-its-impossible-conduct-research-without-software-say-7-out-10-uk-researchers), 2014.
 Analysis highlights the importance of software in conducting research, e.g., that 92% of academics use research software.
 The dataset is also available.
+-    [The Research Software Engineer](https://epubs.stfc.ac.uk/work/63787), 2012.
+Baxter et al. provide a synthesis of discussions that took place during and after the 2012 Collaborations Workshop organized by the Software Sustainability Institute in Oxford, UK.

 -   [Database of Diverse Databases](https://editorsofcolor.com/diverse-databases/).
 Useful for finding speakers for a more equitable world - see listings for "Coding + Tech", "Tech Policy" and "Science".